muridot0/Dreamy-Gradients/README.md

 # Dreamy Gradients

-A simple an easy way to add background gradients to your webpage.
+A simple and easy way to add background gradients to your webpage.

 ![Alt text](public/dreamy-gradients.png)